EPIS in Los Angeles Metro: Unveiling Insurance Fraud | A Comprehensive Introduction

 Insurance Fraud classifies as a Felony: Insurance fraud is specifically declared unlawful in the state’s penal code.
 A fraudulent act is committed if information in insurance applications is falsified in an attempt to obtain lower premium rates, or to inflate the amount of loss in a claim.
-Defining the crime specifically helps educate law enforcers about insurance fraud and provides prosecutors with clear-cut cases.
 Raising the level of the crime from a misdemeanor to a felony not only increases the penalties but also acts as a deterrent to future crimes.

 Our Los Angeles investigator’s performing work for insurance companies potentially expose themselves and their clients to financial liability when utilizing pretext techniques.
 EPIS will always check with the carrier or the insurance clients prior to utilizing pretext in an investigation to ascertain whether they have a pretext policy and to obtain their permission.

 Risk Mitigation and Permissions

 Not all pretexts are the same.
 Consider the difference between first party and third party pretexts.
 In a first party pretext our Los Angeles investigator attempts to obtain information directly from the subject.
 In this type of pretext the risk is considerably low because there is no third party involved.
 In the third party pretext, the Los Angeles investigator calls someone familiar with the subject and attempts to obtain information about the subject.